Huygens123/Sentinel-2-Image-Classification-Using-Random-Forest-and-SVM/README.md

    ```

 3. Run the notebooks:
-   Open Jupyter Notebook and follow the steps in the `EDA_and_Machine_Learning.ipynb` and `Model Training` file.
+   Open Jupyter Notebook and follow the steps in the `EDA_and_Machine_Learning.ipynb` and `Model Training` files.

 ---

 ## **Contributors**
 - **Abdulquawiyy A. Owolabi** - Geospatial Scientist

-For questions or contributions, feel free to reach out or open an issue in this repository.
+Feel free to reach out or open an issue in this repository for questions or contributions.